spettersson/splunk4patientprivacy/data_guide.md

 #### **5. Validate and Test Sourcetypes**

 After creating the sourcetype, always **test it before deploying it to production**.
-One way to check that logs are successfully parsed into events is by using the **"Add Data"** feature in Splunk Web.
+One way to check that logs are successfully parsed into events is by using the **"Add Data"** wizard in Splunk Web.

 1. Navigate to **Settings → Add Data**
 2. Click **Upload**